bixycler/UniinfoNotes/pages/Brainstorm.md

 		- constant velocity of light = constant sum of squares id:: 667e0e4b-9f87-45b5-adb1-297b79943502
 		  => distortion (from [perfect circle](((6667c99a-792f-4230-9fc6-c5fae874daef)))) = extending to other dimensions
-			- Radius of circle = height of tree 🎄 = intension = log(intent) = articulated limb = const length loop collapsed into a polyline
+			- Radius of circle = height of tree 🎄 = digit sequence = intension = log(intent) = articulated limb = dimensions of space = orders of derivatives = independent layers in holographic world = sequence of self circles = const length loop collapsed into a polyline id:: 66875f13-3385-48d5-99b1-fb72dc53291d collapsed:: true
-			  id:: 66875f13-3385-48d5-99b1-fb72dc53291d
-			  collapsed:: true
 				- each segment = a level of diff (derivative) = a digit of number